 While ongoing and continually developing, the MCC actions to date include:

 - “Active Minds” – The MCC Counseling Department hosted a weekly open zoom meeting entitled “Active Minds” for students during the 2020 summer with a different topic each week.

 - Admissions Q & A Events – Our Admissions team answer questions from students periodic Facebook Live Admissions Q&A events that are viewed by thousands.

-- CARES ACT Funding – MCC has awarded hundreds of thousands of dollars to students through CARES Act student grants.
+- CARES Act, CRRSSA and ARP Funding – MCC has awarded hundreds of thousands of dollars to students through student grants.

 - Check-In Survey – The MCC Care Team developed a check-in survey for students to alert the Care Team to any needs the students may have, and also to assess the overall need areas of our students to help us improve the Student Success Services.

-- College Decision Day – More than 70 students, faculty and staff participated in the College 101 Virtual Event held in March.
+- College Decision Day – More than 70 students, faculty and staff participated in the College 101 Virtual Event.